Woodfield Mall: Car incident

-On September 20, 2019, at around 2:30 PM CDT, a man drove a black first generation (2001-2008) Chevrolet TrailBlazer LT through an entrance door of Sears and began driving through the store and into the main concourse of the mall, crashing into kiosks, Clarks, International Diamond Company, and multiple other stores, seemingly targeting Forever 21 and other adjacent stores.
+On September 20, 2019, at around 2:30 pm CDT, a man drove a black first generation (2001–2008) Chevrolet TrailBlazer LT through an entrance door of Sears and began driving through the store and into the main concourse of the mall, crashing into kiosks, Clarks, International Diamond Company, and multiple other stores, seemingly targeting Forever 21 and other adjacent stores.
 The driver was taken into custody by responding police near the center of the mall's first level without further incident.
 The identity of the suspect was not immediately released.
 No injuries were reported, but the mall was temporarily on lockdown due to the incident as well as concurrent, but unfounded, reports of an active shooter.
 The mall was evacuated about one hour after the incident.

-The man, later identified as Javier Garcia of Palatine, Illinois, was charged with terrorism as a result of the incident; he appeared in court on September 29, 2019, and was denied bond.
+The man, later identified as 22-year-old Javier Garcia of Palatine, Illinois (born 1996), was charged with terrorism as a result of the incident; he appeared in court on September 29, 2019, and was denied bond.
 He appeared in court again on October 1, 2019, and was due back in court on January 27, 2020.
-Garcia's family spoke out arguing that Javier is not a terrorist and that he has schizophrenia, though a police investigation shows evidence that Garcia's attack was premeditated, with investigators releasing – in part – that Garcia "searched 'Woodfield mall,' the aerial view of the mall and mall premises 124 times between 9/19/19 at 14:38 and 9/20/19 at 12:55."
+Garcia's family spoke out arguing that Javier is not a terrorist and that he has schizophrenia.
+A police investigation displays evidence that Garcia's attack was premeditated, with investigators releasing – in part – that Garcia "searched 'Woodfield Mall,' the aerial view of the mall and mall premises 124 times between 9/19/19 at 14:38 and 9/20/19 at 12:55."
 Garcia has since also been charged with an unrelated arson case from September 8, 2019, in his hometown of Palatine.
+In that case, Garcia set a 2011 Chevrolet Silverado on fire.
+The truck was owned by another individual who was residing at One Renaissance Place, and officers later recovered a bottle of lighter fluid nearby that was traced from a nearby store.

+In October 2023, Garcia agreed to plea guilty to the criminal damage charge in exchange for a seven-year sentence from a local judge, as well as the Silverado arson from the weeks prior to the attack.
+Garcia spent four years at the Stateville Correctional Center and his sentence was later reduced by 50% for good behavior.
+He was satisfied by the 1,475 credit days he earned while awaiting trial and was released from prison on October 11, 2023.

+Escalator incidents

+On September 11, 2022, a person's leg and finger were "crushed" by one of the escalator steps inside JCPenney.
+The person was transported to the hospital.
+Another incident occurred nine years prior to the 2022 incident in 2013, an escalator inside of the Nordstrom department store malfunctioned and injured three senior citizens.
+They were transported to the hospital in stable condition.